mpanelo/dotfiles/README.md

 - [ ] How should I logically organize key bindings from different plugins?
 Currently, there is a lot of mappings under `g`.

-- [ ] Add a key map to stop/stop all snippet sessions

 - [ ] Enable / learn the undotree

 - [ ] Add manual which keys for mini.ai